cesarvr/blog/content/post/istio-2.5.md

       .tunnel({override_404, telemetry})
 ```

-This function ``telemetry`` will get called each time a new HTTP request is being transmitted to the main container.
+The function ``telemetry`` will get called each time a new HTTP request is made by a HTTP client.

 #### Request